 If you began braiding at the middle of the strands, flip the dough over now and continue braiding the other half of the loaf by identifying the middle strand and folding the outer strands over it as described earlier when braiding the first half.

 The benefit to beginning at the middle is that it's sometimes easier to make each half of the braided loaf equal in size.

 Pinch the three strands together at the ends to prevent them separating during baking.

 Finally, after making sure the ends of the strands are pinched securely together, lightly pat the loaf along its sides and top to shape it into a perfectly braided loaf.

-Choose one of the braided Easter bread recipes above and practice making braided holiday loaves today.
+Choose one of the traditional homemade braided Easter bread recipes above and practice making braided holiday loaves today.
 They'll look so amazing your loved ones will wonder how you made them, yet only you will know the secret.

 braided bread is the perfect symbol for Easter time.
 With the help of